alexandru/alexn.org/_posts/2022-09-19-java-cultural-problem.md

 ) {}
 ```

 **UPDATE:** to drive this point home, let me make it clear that I don't care from where the configuration is being read (the actual I/O side effect), but rather what happens afterwards.
-This interface has an implicit usage protocol that isn't properly expressed by an interface:
+This configuration has an implicit usage protocol that isn't properly expressed by an abstract interface:

 1. The `host` and `port` values should be read from the same configuration source;
 2. These values shouldn't change during the application's lifecycle, otherwise the interface should provide the ability to register a listener;